hiddenswitch/Spellsource/README.md

 ### Getting started on Windows

-Enable Developer Mode in Windows 10 and 11.
-If you're on Windows server editions, you do not need to do any additional steps.*
+Enable Developer Mode in Windows 10 and greater.
+Or, follow the [instructions here](#symlinks) to enable symlinking on Windows headlessly.

 Hit `Win + X` and click Windows PowerShell (Admin).
 Then run the following: